Valient Thorr

-Valient Thorr is an American southern rock/heavy metal band from Greenville, North Carolina.
+Valient Thorr is an American hard rock/heavy metal band from Greenville, North Carolina.
 The name of the band is based on the urban legend of Valiant Thor, an Alien which came from Venus to Earth.
 Valient explained, "That'll be the background for the band!
 We're from space ..."

 History

 Valient Thorr began playing together in 2000.
 Their first show was on Easter of 2001.
 They released two demos, "Raw" and "We Come From The Morning Star".
 Following the demos, Valient Thorr self-released their first album on July 1, 2003 (only pressing 1000 copies which were sold at shows), Stranded on Earth, which had the same musical setup as present, but one of the guitarist, Jin Thorr, used a keyboard, 'ic.
 They packed hometown shows all over North Carolina and at their local favorite venue Kings Barcade.
 They did their first major tour of the United States and Canada shortly afterward, doing 47 shows in 52 days.

 After replacing original drummer Donn Thorr with current drummer Lucian Thorr and ditching the keyboard entirely live and on release, they were soon signed to Volcom Entertainment, where their full-length album Total Universe Man was released on June 7, 2005.
 At that point, upon completion of several master's degrees, the group members gave up their regular jobs and set out on the road.
 They performed on the Volcom stage on the Warped Tour 2005, for the entire tour, except for a few shows where they played the main stage.
 They continued touring, taking only six days off for Thanksgiving and ten for Christmas.
 Along the way, they lost their original rhythm guitarist, Jjinn Thorr, and replaced him with Bjorn Thorr to finish off the end of the year.
 They played in Hawaii with Andrew WK and then began 2006 by going on tour with Hot Rod Circuit and Piebald.
 After his departure, Eiden Thorr took Jjinn's old position at shows, moving from Stage Right (the position he held since the band's inception) to Stage Left.

-In February 2006, they stopped briefly in Costa Mesa, California to write the follow-up to Total Universe Man.
+In February 2006, they stopped briefly in Costa Mesa, California, to write the follow-up to Total Universe Man.